 Throughout 2005, the four founders worked to develop their business plan, secure support for the project and raise awareness in the community.
 In late 2005, local business leader Steve Zynda pledged to support the Theatre by underwriting its facility expenses.
 After a thorough evaluation, the property at 122 South Putnam Street in downtown Williamston was deemed suitable as a theatre space.
 Community volunteers rallied around the effort to open the Theatre and spent literally hundreds of man-hours building, painting and remodeling the former retail space to be a workable black box theatre with eighty-eight seats.
 Additional Particulars, a comedy by Ed Simpson, was the Theatre’s first full production and opened in June 2006.

-Since that first summer, the Williamston Theatre has produced eleven World Premieres of new works by Michigan playwrights, and mounted regional and state premieres of countless other works.
+Since that first summer, the Williamston Theatre has produced nineteen World Premieres of new works, fifteen by Michigan playwrights, and mounted regional and state premieres of countless other works.
 During its first full season, the Detroit Free Press named their production of Rounding Third as one of the Top Ten Shows of 2006.
 In 2008, the Lansing State Journal Awarded the Theatre and its four founders the prestigious Robert Busby Award for extraordinary contribution to theatre in the Greater Lansing Area.
 That same year, the Williamston Area Chamber of Commerce named the Theatre as the Chamber Member of the Year for their contribution to the vitality and economic health of the downtown area.
 In 2014, the American Theatre Wing recognized the Williamston Theatre as one of the top twelve up-and-coming young theatres across the country with a National Theatre Company Grant Award.
 Click here for a complete list of awards that the Williamston Theatre has won since opening.

 Following through on its mission to develop innovative collaborations, the Williamston Theatre has partnered with MeadowBrook Theatre, the Performance Network of Ann Arbor and the Tipping Point Theatre on several co-productions.
 Additionally, the Williamston Theatre has an ongoing partnership with Michigan State University’s Department of Theatre to continue the successful development of the next generation of theatre professionals through collaborative working experiences.